My Background in Understanding Honey

 Do I Need Plastic Comb Inserts?

 No. Not even with package bees.
 Start your hives without any plastic toxins.
 Plastic does bio-degrade.

 Cell size is also uniform in the plastic comb.
 In nature, bees come in all different sizes.
 Different breeds and crossbreeds of bees vary in size by a few millimeters.
-When the plastic comb is used, the bees build to that size leaving room for mites and beetle larva to hide under and in with the brood.
+When the plastic comb is used, the bees build to that size leaving room for mites and beetle larvae to hide under and in with the brood.
 Bees in nature build the comb to the exact size needed for the pupa only and nothing else.
 Most plastic comb is engineered to hold more honey with larger cell size, making no sense as it makes more room for hive disasters.

 There may be smaller cells in a frameless hive, but the bees will still store the same amount of honey for survival.
-If anything you may acquire more wax which has plenty of uses for home, farm, and beauty especially when it is toxin-free.
+If anything, you may acquire more wax which has plenty of uses for home, farm, and beauty, especially when it is toxin-free.

 The Only Help They Need -

 The only thing we provide as help for our bees is a hive base that leaves a wire mesh-covered pocket at the bottom of the hive that the bees can not access.
 We put insulation into this base in the winter to aid in harsh freezing temperatures and to stop the draft.
 In the summer, we put sticky insect cards in the base to catch ants, roaches, wax moths, mites the bees pick off, and beetles they chase off the comb.
 These cards need to be changed frequently.
 The odor of caught predatory bugs will draw in more of the same.
 They also get filled with the chafe from the pupa coverings the bees remove to assist with bee "birth."
 The cards also are useless if they get wet.
 Always check or replace the sticky traps after heavy rains.